2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 This course is designed to expose students to the dynamic functions of the modern business world.

 This course is designed to develop student interest in the field of horticulture.
+The different areas of study include greenhouse work, leadership, and job survival skills.

 This is a junior-level college preparatory course consisting of various approaches to composition and literature with additional attention to vocabulary development which is essential to both pursuits.